Andrewnetwork/AutomataSeedlings/readme.md

         #Find the largest ( e sim s )
 ```

-The reason one-shot learning interests me is due to the notion of finding similarity based on inherent structure --
+One-shot learning interests me due to the notion of finding similarity based on inherent structure --
 which I feel is closer to how humans perform pattern recognition than current methods like Neural Nets.
 We can be given
 an arbitrary reference alphabet and perform one-shot learning without extensive training over several thousand variants.

 <h2>Motivation</h2>